 Make your bead and roll the glass on the mica.

 Put back in the flame to fuse the mica to the glass.

 Encase if desired or leave on the surface for texture.

-The larger the flake (gold and silver large) are less resistant to the flame than the smaller ones, due to the larger area of coating being exposed; the powder and shimmer colours love it!
+The larger flakes (gold and silver large) are less resistant to the flame than the smaller ones (silver being less resistant than gold), due to the larger area of coating being exposed; the powder and shimmer colours love it!